Come on in,

 Why do I have intrusive thoughts?

 Intrusive thoughts are unwanted, distressing thoughts or images that pop in without permission.
 They don’t reflect your character or intentions.
-Many people experience them, especially during stress or anxiety.
+Just as the lungs breathe, the brain produces thoughts.
+We can choose to hold our breath, but normal breathing resumes when we aren't consciously controlling it.
+The same is true for thoughts.
+We can choose to think about things, but once we aren't consciously choosing to, the brain will go back to producing thoughts on its own.
+Many people experience intrusive thoughts, especially during stress or anxiety.
 In therapy, we explore why they feel so sticky and how to relate to them in a way that reduces their power.

 What is ERP, and do I need it?